-Let’s talk about hormonal changes during menopause and what they mean for your health.
-Check out this menopause hormone levels chart.
+Let’s talk about hormonal changes during menopause and what they mean for your health, which is where a menopause hormone levels chart can be invaluable.

 Life is full of major milestones and gradual transitions — and the move to menopause is one of the biggest shifts we experience.